 So, should you change your accent?
 London Speech Workshop’s position in this debate is simple.
 We believe it’s important to soften your accent only as much as you need to so that it doesn’t get in the way of your goals and your wellbeing - and this will be different for everyone.
 After that, it’s about providing the support and tools to help you become the best communicator you can be.

 If you want to make changes to your accent then there’s no reason to feel guilty.
 It’s up to you to decide what works for you.

-With our Accent Softening course, we’ll work with you on every sound that is leading to confusion, misunderstanding or blank looks, so that when you open your mouth to speak, your words come out as you intended.
+With our Accent Softening methodology we work with you on every sound that is leading to confusion, misunderstanding or blank looks, so that when you open your mouth to speak, your words come out as you intended.

 If you're interested to learn more, why don't you download one of FREE tools: